 3. Yeast infections

-6 At-Home Treatments That Can Help (While Waiting for Your Vet Appointment)
+Six At-Home Treatments That Can Help (While Waiting for Your Vet)

 Even if you can’t get antibiotics from your vet without an exam, there are some steps you can take at home to help with your dog’s skin infections, while waiting for an appointment with your veterinarian.
 It can be hard not to feel useless when your dog is uncomfortable or constantly itching.
 You want to find some sort of relief for them, and fast!

 - A Cool water bath: A cool water bath can often provide temporary relief and be quite soothing to the skin.
 Ensure the water isn’t too warm since that can have the opposite effect and be painful on the inflamed or infected skin.

 - A Cool washcloth: You can also try cool washcloth compresses over the affected areas if that is easier and if your dog will tolerate it.